 - This combo can shape-shift with the seasons – in spring or fall, top it with sauteed spinach and/or mushrooms with a sprinkle of blue or goat cheese.
 Just don’t overload the pastry with toppings.

 - Placing your tomato tart on a preheated baking sheet helps the bottom crisp up nicely.
-You can the same thing when making a sweet or savory galette.
+You can do the same thing when making a sweet or savory galette.
 It’s a similar concept to baking pizza on a preheated pizza stone.

 Puff Pastry Heirloom Tomato Tart